projectcalico/calico/docs/source/l3-interconnectFabric.rst

 policy changes to the BGP routers.

-Another corollary of that rule is that a BGP router will not propagate a route to a peer if the route has an AS in it's path that is the same AS as the peer.
+Another corollary of that rule is that a BGP router will not propagate a route to a peer if the route has an AS in its path that is the same AS as the peer.
 This prevents loops from forming in the network.
 The effect of this prevents two routers in the same AS from transiting another router (either in that AS or not).